FAF-UTM/11_FAF_212/README.md

 ```

- &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; In a markup language, the terminal symbols represent the actual content of the document or data being marked up.
-The non-terminal symbols represent the structure or syntax of the markup language itself.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; In a markup language, the terminal symbols represent the actual content of the document or data being marked up.
+The non-terminal symbols represent the structure or syntax of the markup language itself. <p>

  &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; The production rules describe how non-terminal symbols can be replaced or expanded into other non-terminal or terminal symbols.
 These rules define the syntax and structure of the markup language.